 HR departments must be aware of and remain in compliance with various regulations and laws; ESS is no exception.
 Each state has its own requirements for employers with respect to the information they must provide.
 Companies must comply with these requirements and make it easy for their workers to access what they need.

 While one upside of ESS is reducing administrative burden, that burden can manifest in other ways, including system maintenance.
-As with any technology, issues can arise – from login issues to a system crash – and someone will need to solve those issues so employees can access their information.
+As with any technology, issues can arise – from login problems to a system crash – and someone will need to solve those situations so employees can access their information.
 Again, customer support can be a helpful tool in reducing this administrative burden.

 In addition to ESS, it is wise to have an alternate plan in case of system problems.
 This may include having backups of pertinent information and channels to contact the HR department directly.